-- Lived for four years in Buddhist monasteries
+- Lived for four years in Buddhist monasteries in America and Asia

 - Deep experience in a wide range of Eastern and Western psychospiritual growth lineages

-I am in my fifteenth year of helping seekers to open and deepen their concentration and mindfulness practices.
+I am in my twenty-first year of helping seekers to open and deepen their concentration and mindfulness practices.
 I bring a quick mind and a wide array of knowledge to my responses to student’s questions.
 I also express a dry wit that keeps learning lively and a rapid insight that powerfully gets to the heart of student’s questions and provide individualized practices.

 At the age of sixteen, as a confused and emotionally tangled kid, I began a path of growth, awareness, and healing by participating in psychotherapy and counseling groups.
 I also began years of heavy involvement with twelve-step programs, with their paradigm of letting go to a wider spiritual truth.